Eagle Eye’s Hunter Ranger True Archery Build(PVE) MOD 14

 Regeneration: it is a useless stat but i’d say 1.5k regen is fine, you can get regen from campaign boons(but don’t take it if increases a critical stat or bonus damage). helps to have outside healing so you don’t need to carry around potions.

 Combat Advantage: since the changes it proc’s more often and with the power aspect of the pack feature which basically gives you permanent CA so long as you are near an ally(pets count as an ally except for augment pets) is perfect. you want as much dmg bonus you can get so you want this as high as you can get it.

 But how can i tell if i have combat advantage?

-it is very easy to tell. if you see a sword icon next to the damage numbers you are doing, that tells you currently have combat advantage(with aspect of the pack you basically always have as long as an ally is with 15′ of you)
+it is very easy to tell. if you see a sword icon next to the damage numbers you are doing, that tells you currently have combat advantage(with aspect of the pack you basically always have as long as an ally is with 25′ of you when maxed out)

 Race: Wood Elf is ideal for the crit and deflects chance but you can go with a dragon born for the extra power or damage it gives. you could go half-orc for crit sev boost but it isn’t necessary with the actual explanation.